 All properly executed proxies received prior to or at the Annual Meeting will be voted in accordance with the instructions indicated on such proxies, if any.
-If no instructions are indicated with respect to any shares for which properly executed proxies have been received, such proxies will be voted FOR the election of the Board of Directors' nominees for directors and FOR the ratification of Baker Newman & Noyes, Limited Liability Company, as its auditors.
+If no instructions are indicated with respect to any shares for which properly executed proxies have been received, such proxies will be voted FOR the election of each of the Board of Directors' nominees for directors.
 The Company is not aware of any matter to be presented at the Annual Meeting other than those matters described in the Notice of Annual Meeting.
 If, however, any other matters are properly brought before the Annual Meeting for consideration, the persons appointed as proxies will have the discretion to vote or act thereon according to their best judgment.